Skip to main content

 Measures in Oberhausen, Frankfurt and Lünen

 The measures that need to be taken to counteract the impact of heat are as varied as the tasks and activities of REMONDIS’ 55 PPPs.
-We contacted three of them to find out how they coped: “Working on the trucks when it’s 40°C outside is certainly more tiring than when it’s cooler,” commented Karsten Woidtke, Managing Director of Wirtschaftsbetriebe Oberhausen (WBO) and responsible for the PPP’s operations.
+We contacted three of them to find out how they coped: “Working on the trucks when it’s 40°C outside is certainly more tiring than when it’s cooler,” commented Karsten Woidtke, managing director of Wirtschaftsbetriebe Oberhausen (WBO) and responsible for the PPP’s operations.
 “We use a number of measures to make the working day more pleasant.
 For example, we bring forward the working hours so that the teams can start earlier in the morning.
 That has been welcomed across the board.”
 What’s more, all employees are supplied with drinks.
 The air-conditioning system at WBO’s head office is also being modernised.
 “Our air conditioning is currently being revamped and we’re looking at the possibility of installing solar panels on our roof so that we can become energy self-sufficient,” Woidtke continued, listing some of the steps the company is taking.
 Moreover, the company’s fleet is being expanded to include vehicles run on alternative fuels.

 “Oberhausen’s city planners are also looking at ways to increase the number of green spaces in the city,” said Woidtke.
 And they are focusing on increasing the amount of water in the town by raising the streams and waterways back up again so that they flow through the town above ground.